 - 5 meals

 The package also includes a personal tour guide who was with us all throughout our stay.
 Kuya Nonong, our guide, would call us when meals are ready and accompanied us during island hopping, holding our cameras to take pictures of us as requested.
 The guide is inclusive of the package rate, though in our case we gave an extra tip to our guide before leaving the island for being attentive to our needs.

-It’s recommended to reserve in advance particularly during summer months, Islas de Gigantes’ peak season.
-There is no fixed reservation fee; you can deposit any amount and just bring the deposit slip or scanned/screenshot of the slip and present it when it’s time to settle your bills.
+The inn requires no fixed reservation fee; you can deposit any amount and just bring the deposit slip or scanned/screenshot of the slip and present it when it’s time to settle your bills.